To view "In

 sakina,

 i.e. the tranquility or peaceful presence of God.
-When one is in the Holy Land, he or
+When one is in the Holy Land,

-and at the most unexpected of moments.
+of places and at the most unexpected of moments.
 More of this later.

 Charleston C. K. Wang, 5/6/2010.
 Please click on each photo for larger view.